caseytite/GoogleMapsV2/README.md

 # Mapps!

-A google maps project extending off my other Maps project.
+A Google maps project extending off my other Maps project.
+Built with A PostgreSQL, Express, React.js, Node.js stack.
-Built with React, You can create an account, save pins, search your pins and the globe!
-If you get lost, find yourself!
+You can create an account, save, update, delete and search your pins.
+Use Mapps! to search the globe and if you get lost, find yourself!

-Working on adding public pins, ability to edit or delete current pins.

 ### Adding and Editing pins